 Imagine a user who is filling out your form to buy your product.
-They suddenly run into a field that they’re wondering about.
+They suddenly come across a field they have questions about.
 The good news is that you have a help tip next to the field to answer their question.
 The bad news is that it opens on mouse click, instead of hover.
-If your help tips open on mouse click, you could make users worry more than they need.
+If your help tips open on mouse click, you could make users worry about losing their information.

 Fear of Leaving the Form